Actifio/actifiodataveilmasking/README.md

 We now need an X11 client if we are going to use a Windows host to manage DataVeil.
 XMing is a good choice.
 Once you have it installed, SSH to the Linux server where DataVeil is installed with X11 forwarding enabled in PuTTY.
 DataVeil should open on your Windows host, but running on the Linux host.

 ```
-# cd /opt
-# cd dataveil
-# cd bin
+cd /opt/dataveil/bin
-# ./dataveil
+./dataveil
 ```
 Some Oracle commands that might be helpful (display current schema, display users, set password for users):

 ```
-SQL> select sys_context( 'userenv', 'current_schema' ) from dual;
+select sys_context( 'userenv', 'current_schema' ) from dual;
-SQL> select username from dba_users;
+select username from dba_users;
-SQL> alter user scott identified by password;
+alter user scott identified by password;
 ```

-Once we have created a project file we are now ready to create our script The script file must be located in /act/scripts
+Once we have created a project file we are now ready to create our script The script file must be located in ```/act/scripts```

 There are six customizations needed in the sh file:

 1. Change dataveil path to match yours
 1. Change Project path and name to match yours.
 Make sure the project files are not in the DataVeil folder as this will complicate upgrades.
-In this example we use /opt/dataveilfiles
+In this example we use ```/opt/dataveilfiles```
 1. Change key defined in project to match yours
 1. Change license path and name to match yours.
 Make sure the license file is not in the DataVeil folder as this will complicate upgrades.
-In this example we use /opt/dataveilfiles
+In this example we use /```opt/dataveilfiles```
 1. Change log file path.
 Make sure the log folder is not in the DataVeil folder as this will complicate upgrades.
-In this example we use /opt/dataveillogs
+In this example we use ```/opt/dataveillogs```

-If you change the .sh file name you need to change the workflow to point to the new name of the script You must use the /act/scripts folder, no other folder can be used
+If you change the .sh file name you need to change the workflow to point to the new name of the script You must use the ```/act/scripts``` folder, no other folder can be used

-Note that the string to start DataVeil can be in the sheel script in either of these formats:
+Note that the string to start DataVeil can be in the shell script in either of these formats:

 With all commands in one line:
 ```